Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 ### What are Stopping Conditions?

 In order to prevent **overfiting** (this leads to jeopardize the versatility of the model), we use Stopping Conditions.

 Common examples of stopping conditions below;

  - **maximum depth** (max_depth)
 If max_depth = 1 , it allows for only one split.

  - Don't sprit a regin if all instances in the region **belong to the same class**.

+In other words, there is no gain to split pure leaf nodes.

+ -